 Corners in Saratoga Springs are active, too.
 Meanwhile, extended block faces with small storefronts create an inviting experience for pedestrians passing through.

 Still, with all this happening on the sidewalks, the street is still too wide.
 The sidewalk would benefit from some strategic widening at intersections.
-This would create corners that connect blocks to one another and ease the distance between the sides of the street.
+This would create corners that connect blocks to one another and ease the distance between the two sides of the street.

 Principles for Better Sidewalks

-A sidewalk should not be about pedestrian capacity but about community life.
+A sidewalk should not be about capacity but about community life.
 The below principles can ensure that they fill this role:

 - Feeling safe is an important feature of a sidewalk — it isn't easy to relax if you're strolling too close to traffic!
 Providing a level of separation between sidewalks and streets (e.g. with gardens or café seating) can enhance the safety and beauty of an area.

 - Sometimes, the easiest way to make sidewalks better is to make roads smaller.
 One of the most telling quotes by Jane Jacobs describes how car-centric streets have eroded our cities by "nibbling" away at spaces like sidewalks.

 - Sidewalks must accommodate all of the ways in which people move through our communities: whether on foot or wheels, laden with groceries or toting a stroller, our sidewalks need to make way.

 - Make sidewalks accessible, and have backup plans/routes for when they may be blocked.
 When we recently needed to use a wheelchair, it reminded us how challenging it is to travel along sidewalks for a large portion of the population.